MirboboyevJasurjan/MirboboyevJasurjan/README.md

 🤝 I’m looking for help with learning Python Django<br>
 🌱 I’m currently learning Django, C++, Telegram Bot and Typescript<br>
 💬 Ask me about Javascript, Python and all about frontend development<br>
-⚡ Fun fact: I love Coding and developing anything with coffee and energy drinks
+⚡ Fun fact: I love Coding and developing anything with coffee or tea

 ## 🌐 Socials: